magnusvadoy/dotfiles/README.md

 # Dotfiles

-This is a repository to host my Arch Linux dotfiles for backup purpose.
+This is a repository to host my Arch Linux and Mac OS X dotfiles for backup purpose.